A History of the Dartmouth Hitchcock Medical Center Orthopaedic Residency Training Program

 In 2009, Dr. Weinstein took over the role as Director of The Dartmouth Institute, relinquishing the role of Orthopaedic Department chairman to Dr. Sohail Mirza, who had arrived from the University of Washington in the previous year as the inaugural vice-chair of the department.
 Over the subsequent 6 years the Dartmouth Hitchcock Medical Center Orthopaedic Residency Program flourished under the leadership of Drs.
 Weinstein and Mirza.
 They championed academic and educational pursuits allowing the program to innovate in many areas.

 In 2015, we welcomed Dr. David Jevsevar as our department chair.
 He has overseen tremendous advancements, including expansion of the orthopaedic service line with the addition of Alice Peck Day Hospital and New London Hospital as clinical sites, significant improvements in our research infrastructure and increases in federal research funding, and the development of an international exchange experience with Sri Ramachandra Medical Center in Chennai, India.
 In conjunction with Dr. Jevseavar, Dr. Wayne Moschetti founded the Adult Reconstructive Surgery/Total Joint Arthroplasty fellowship with our first fellow joining the program in 2019.
-The program and the department continue to flourish under Dr. Jevsevar’s leadership as we continue to expand the clinical, educational, and professional opportunities for both our residents and staff.

 As we build on the robust history of our Orthopaedic Surgery Residency Program, we strive to continually improve the experience in order to train outstanding orthopaedic surgeons, leaders and citizens.